Latest News

 5. CLERK

 The clerk shall be elected annually.
 He/she shall keep in a suitable book a record of all the actions of the church, except as otherwise herein provided.
 He/she shall keep a register of the names of members, with dates of admission and dismissal or death, together with a record of baptism.
 For those not in attendance at the business meeting, he/she shall also notify all persons of their election or appointment.
 He/she shall issue letters of dismissal voted by the church, preserve on file all communications and written official reports, and give legal notice of all meetings where such notice is necessary, as indicated in these by-laws.
-The clerk shall also serve on the Memorial Committee (see Article III, Section 5, Paragraph 8).
-The clerk shall serve as a member of the Constitution/History Committee.
+The clerk shall also serve on the Cemetery Committee (See Cemetery Committee in Appendix A.)

 6. TREASURER

 The church shall elect annually a church treasurer.
 The church shall maintain legal bonding for the treasurer.
 It shall be the duty of the treasurer to receive, preserve and pay out all monies, or items of value given to the church.
 The treasurer shall maintain at all times an itemized account of all receipts and disbursements.
 Payment of bills for local work and expenses shall be made promptly by check, and all funds received for denominational or other causes shall be remitted at least monthly by check.
 He/she shall otherwise support the church’s plan of finance as stipulated in Article IV.
-A report of the financial condition of the church shall be made at each quarterly business meeting and to the stewardship Committee at each of its meetings.
+A report of the financial condition of the church shall be made at each quarterly business meeting and to the Stewardship Committee at each of its meetings.
 An itemized annual report shall be made at the end of each church year.
 All reports made to the church by the treasurer shall be entered upon the church records by the clerk.
 All books, records and accounts kept by the treasurer shall be considered the property of the church.
 The books shall be open to inspection at all times by any member of the church.
 All checks written by the church shall be co-signed by the treasurer and/or individual(s) designated by the Stewardship Committee.
-The Treasurer shall serve as a member of the Stewardship Committee.
+The church shall also elect annually an assistant church treasurer whose duties shall be to assist the treasurer in the performance of his/her duties and to fill the remainder of the treasurer’s annual term should he/she become unable to serve.
+In the case that the assistant should take on the full duties of the treasurer, the church shall maintain legal bonding.
+The treasurer and assistant treasurer shall serve as voting members of the Stewardship Committee.

 All organizations and committees of the church shall be under church control.
 All officers shall be elected by the church and shall report regularly to the church.
-It is understood that the pastor is an ex-officio member of all organizations of the church.
+It is understood that the pastor is an ex-officio member of all organizations of the church, with the exception of the Personnel Committee.
 The pastor’s leadership is to be recognized in all of them.

 (1) Formulate and recommend to the church suggested church objectives and goals.